QubesOS/qubes-core-admin-client/doc/manpages/qvm-firewall.rst

  - action - either ``drop`` or ``accept``
  - zero or more matches

-Selected action is applied on given packet when all specified matches do match, further rules are not evaluated.
-If none of the rules match, default action (``policy``) is applied.
+Selected action is applied to packets when all specified matches match, further rules are not evaluated.
+If none of the rules match, the default action (``policy``) is applied.

 Supported matches: